PavanRangani/docs/docs/prd/investments/IPS.md

 |                         | Growth: global public equities                               |
 |                         | Growth Illiquid: private capital partnerships or direct private investments |

-- Table can have two input mode: `Dollar Target` & `Percent Target`
-  - When table input mode is `Dollar Target`, `Total Appreciation` percentage in `Strategic Targets` column should be 100.
-Otherwise shows error: `Total percentage must be 100`
-  - When table input mode is `Percent Target`, `Total Portfolio` percentage in `Strategic Targets` column should be 100

 ## ADD